myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 [Virtual pins](http://www.cayenne-mydevices.com/CayenneStaging/docs/#virtual-pins-microcontrollers) are channels to send and receive different data types from and to the Arduino (e.g. SPI, I2C, 1-Wire and devices connected to Arduino expansion boards).
 There are 26 virtual pins available for each Arduino board.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the LCD code for this widget to your Arduino, click the Sketch File button to open the [(Coming Soon)LCD Widget sketch file](https://github.com/myDevicesIoT/CayenneArduinoSamples/).
-See [Using Sketch Files](#using-sketch-files-arduino) for more information on customizing and using sketch files.
+If you haven’t already uploaded the LCD code for this widget to your Arduino, click the Sketch File button to open the <a href="https://github.com/myDevicesIoT/CayenneArduinoSamples/" target="_blank">(Coming Soon)LCD Widget sketch file</a>.
+See [Using Sketch Files](#sketch-files-using-sketch-files) for more information on customizing and using sketch files.

 **Step 2: Add Widget**</br>
 After filling in each of the fields for your widget, click **Add Widget** and the widget will be added to your dashboard.<br/><br/>